Accessibility Statement

 Compliance status

-Non-accessible Content:
+Non-accessible content

 PDFs and other documents

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we do not plan to fix older Performance and Accountability Meeting minutes.
+For example, we do not plan to fix [example of non-essential document].

 Live video